Kayak & Canoe Tours & Trips in Europe

 - Experience Scotland actively

-- Slovenia: Hike, Bike & Raft
+- Cinque Terre: Hike, Bike & Kayak

 Paddle beneath Dubrovnik's UNESCO-listed city walls on a sea kayaking tour with snorkeling stops at secluded Betina Cave.
 You'll navigate the clear Adriatic waters for unique views of the 19th-century Imperial Fortress.
 Professional guides and equipment are included for seeing Croatia's coastline from water level.